What is Debt Financing?

-Another benefit of debt financing is that the interest paid is tax-deductible. it decreases the company’s tax obligations.
-Furthermore, the principal payment and interest expense are a fixed and known amount assuming the loan is paid back at a constant rate.
+Another benefit of debt financing is that the interest paid is tax-deductible.
+It decreases the company’s tax obligations.
+Furthermore, the principal payment and interest expense are fixed and known, assuming the loan is paid back at a constant rate.
 It allows for accurate forecasting, which makes budgeting and financial planning easier.

 Disadvantages of Debt Financing